researchgate/gradle-release/README.md

 	    <td>Git</td>
 	    <td>pushToBranch</td>
 	    <td>{empty}</td>
 	    <td>Defines the remote branch to push to.
-Useful when running the release in a detached head.</td>
+Useful when running the release with a detached head.</td>
 	</tr>
 </table>